 - You (and your spouse, if you filed a joint tax return) have filed and paid all taxes due for the last five years.

-- Neither you (nor your spouse, if you filed joint) have had an installment agreement with the IRS in the previous five years.
+- Neither you (nor your spouse, if you filed joint) have had a payment agreement with the IRS in the previous five years.

 - You can pay the full amount you owe within three years.

-- You agree to pay the liability before the period for collecting the tax expires.
+- You agree to pay the liability before the collection statute date expires.

 - You comply with the tax laws during agreement.